allenai/scidocs/README.md

 # point to the data, which should be in scidocs/data by default
 data_paths = DataPaths()

-# point to the generated embeddings.jsonl
+# point to the included embeddings jsonl
 classification_embeddings_path = 'data/specter-embeddings/cls.jsonl'
 user_activity_and_citations_embeddings_path = 'data/specter-embeddings/user-citation.jsonl'
 recomm_embeddings_path = 'data/specter-embeddings/recomm.jsonl'